kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-hello-world-demo/03_hello_world_Pods/transcript.md

 cat pod-httpd.yaml
 ```

 These yaml files follows a certain structure and a big part of Kubernetes is to do with writing these files.

+Writing these yaml files does seem daunting at first.
+However it's not that bad.
+In fact I rarely write these files from scratch, instead I find an existing yaml file, and then use it as template to repurpose it for my needs.

 We'll cover how to write these files later.

 But for now this yaml file is basically saying that: